 By transforming its IT infrastructure through consolidation and virtualization, UPMC has achieved more than a quantum improvement in resource efficiency.
-It has improved the delivery of healthcare while reducing operating costs.
-Changing the link between processing and resource needs has enabled UPMC to combine an ambitious clinical agenda with both a lower rate of IT investment growth and improved reliability.
+It has fundamentally changed the link between processing and resource needs-enabling it to meet an ambitious clinical agenda with a far lower rate of IT investment growth.